US Chamber of Commerce warns Trump against China tariffs

 But Navarro, a key architect of steel and aluminum tariffs announced last week by Trump, said that tariffs will not necessarily provoke a trade war.

 “We can obviously do it in a way that can be good for the American people and good for the global trading system,” he said.
-“We can do this in a way that is peaceful and will improve and strengthen the trading system. ...
-Everybody on Wall Street needs to understand: Just relax.” ― Reuters
+“We can do this in a way that is peaceful and will improve and strengthen the trading system...
+Everybody on Wall Street needs to understand: Just relax.”

+China has repeatedly said that there would be no winners in a trade war, but that it would protect its interests in the face of US trade action.

+China wouldn’t allow itself to become “the target for the arrows of adversity”, the official China Daily newspaper warned in an editorial late yesterday.